 All EU Member States confirm the importance of Holocaust education, democracy education and human rights education (HRE).
-The interviewed students pointed to the impact that confrontation with the Holocaust has had on their personal lives, particularly with regard to visits to memorial sites.
+The interviewed students underlined the impact that coming face-to-face with the Holocaust has had on their personal lives, particularly with regard to visits to memorial sites.
 Students see memorial sites as places that can have a lasting impression on them and they perceive 'authentic' historical sites as more powerful than museums.
 Meeting with survivors was emphasised by the students as having had a particular impact on them.

 'The site allows you to really feel the atmosphere, which is essential for the learning process.
-If you feel something, it sticks' (Teacher focus group, Amsterdam) What is the special aura of sites of crime?
+If you feel something, it sticks.'
+(Teacher, focus group, Amsterdam)

+What is the special aura of sites of crime?

 The authenticity of sites can represent both an asset and a burden for educational activities.
-Authenticity can create an atmosphere of emotional attachment that triggers reflection, and makes visitors open for new information and for articulating their thoughts.
+Authenticity can create an atmosphere of emotional attachment that triggers reflection and encourages visitors to gain new information and articulate their thoughts on the subject.
 Emotional overload and/or expectations regarding specific rules of behaviour at memorial sites can, however, also block articulation and reflection.

-'Authentic sites are crucial in teaching the Holocaust, even more when they show empty spaces, when they physically evoke in the students what happened, e.g. cold weather and snow during winter, when they prove what non-life is' (Teacher focus group, Milan) What should be taught at memorial sites and museums?
+'Authentic sites are crucial in teaching the Holocaust, even more when they show empty spaces, when they physically evoke in the students what happened, e.g. cold weather and snow during winter, when they prove what non-life is.'

+(Teacher, focus group, Milan)

+What should be taught at memorial sites and museums?

-All interviewees considered Holocaust education to comprise more than confrontation with the past alone.
-Confrontation with the Holocaust also always touches on contemporary issues.
-Some of the memorial sites and museums surveyed and visited do follow concepts that are designed to stimulate action among their visitors.
-However, while many sites have installed education programmes, there is no clear focus of such programmes on human rightsrelated education.
+All interviewees considered Holocaust education to comprise more than being confronted with the past alone.
+Coming face-to-face with the Holocaust also touches on contemporary issues.
+Some of the memorial sites and museums surveyed and visited do follow pedagogical concepts that are designed to stimulate action among their visitors.
+However, while many sites have set up education programmes, there is no clear focus of such programmes on human rights-related education.
 Only one of the surveyed sites regards raising awareness about human rights as its most important objective, all other institutions focus on the transmission of historical knowledge.

 'At a time when the media is so powerful and when people are prone to be passive spectators, it is important to teach students to doubt, to turn everything into a problem to be investigated.
-The important thing is not to have an unambiguous reaction, but to have any reaction' (Teacher focus group, Milan) What contributes to successful teaching at sites?
+The important thing is not to have an unambiguous reaction, but to have any reaction.'

+(Teacher, focus group, Milan)

+What contributes to successful teaching at sites?

-According to the surveyed sites, factors for the success of educational activities at sites are: - high quality of the educational programmes and activities - pedagogical methods that activate and empower students - positive attitudes of students and teachers and good preparation of visits to memorial sites - educational skills and motivation of the employees at the sites - sufficient funding of sites and visits to sites by official authorities 'Holocaust education should focus on biographies of victims, making the students familiar with the personality of the victims and avoiding mentioning only their suffering' (Teacher focus group, Linz) What are obstacles to successful teaching at sites?
+According to the surveyed sites, success factors of educational activities at sites are:

+- high quality of the educational programmes and activities; - pedagogical methods that activate and empower students; - positive attitudes of students and teachers, and good preparation of visits to memorial sites; - educational skills and motivation of the employees at the sites; - sufficient funding of sites and visits to sites by official authorities.

+'Holocaust education should focus on biographies of victims, making the students familiar with the personality of the victims and avoiding mentioning only their suffering.'
+(Teacher, focus group, Linz)

+What are obstacles to successful teaching at sites?